sonocotta/esp32-audio-dock/README.md

 |---|---|
 | <img width="1443" height="1010" alt="image" src="https://github.com/user-attachments/assets/b6f2c2b7-c261-475a-8f22-c3fec4cec834" /> | <img width="1558" height="1154" alt="image" src="https://github.com/user-attachments/assets/4db9c620-bad8-4b72-b07a-69f18b183cc1" />

-The **Loud-ESP32-Plus** model hires much more powerful [Infineon MA12070P](https://www.infineon.com/part/MA12070P) DAC with up to 60W per channel.
+The **Loud-ESP32-Plus** model hires a much more powerful [Infineon MA12070P](https://www.infineon.com/part/MA12070P) DAC with up to 60W per channel.
 Due to the D-class amp, they are highly efficient yet high-quality audio streamers.
-It lacks DSP features, but has most raw horsepower across the line.
-It is a work in rpogress, and it will become available as soon as I figure out the driver code.
+It lacks DSP features, but has the most raw horsepower across the line.
+It is in beta testing, and I'm still trying to fix minor issues with the DAC driver.

 ## Louder-ESP32 and Louder-ESP32 Plus

-The **Louder-ESP32** is a top-of-the-range model that uses a modern, highly capable TAS5805M DAC and is aimed to be paired with medium-to-large speaker systems.
+The **Louder-ESP32** is a top-of-the-range model that uses a modern, highly capable TAS5805M DAC and is aimed at being paired with medium-to-large speaker systems.
 With 25W per channel stereo output, it packs a punch and can easily enliven living quarters or dorm rooms.
 It is highly efficient, but much more demanding for power when cranked; therefore, it also uses an external power adapter using a standard  jack.
 This DAC has a built-in DSP, so you can have a lot of fun with complex EQ, soft-clipping, DRC compression, and AGL tools, among other things.

 | **Louder-ESP32** | **Louder-ESP32-Plus** |
 |---|---|
 | <img width="2801" height="2105" alt="image" src="https://github.com/user-attachments/assets/4cfc5cd6-07bc-472d-95d2-36777389efe5" /> | <img width="1860" height="1191" alt="image" src="https://github.com/user-attachments/assets/e2ce7558-e090-4ede-96b5-b187af0bfad4" />

-The **Louder-ESP32-Plus** upgrades DAc to TAS5825M model, which is more efficient (and therefore more powerful), and more capable.
-It introduces advanced DSP features that are not available on the base model, as it has much more powerful DSP processor.
+The **Louder-ESP32-Plus** upgrades the DAC to the TAS5825M model, which is more efficient (and therefore more powerful) and more capable.
+It introduces advanced DSP features that are not available on the base model, as it has a much more powerful DSP processor.

 - TAS5825M DAC with integrated DSP
 - Digital volume control (avoids loss of resolution compared to software volume)